 The days are getting shorter and setting up a few of these lanterns will create a warm glow for your entryway each evening.
 Stick a real candle inside if you plan to stay nearby, or opt for realistic flameless ones if you want to leave them unattended.
 Either way, they’ll create a cozy ambiance.

 Your palm leaf-printed outdoor cushions don’t exactly scream ‘Fall is Here!!!’
 So, swap them out for burnt orange.
 This two-piece cushion set from Arden Selections is made from premium foam and covered in sunbrella fabric, making it UV resistant.

 Caitlin Wilson Black Buffalo Check Pillow

 While you’re at it, you might as well deck out the comfiest part of your porch with decorative throw pillows, too.
 We like this buffalo check design that comes in three different sizes.

 Costa Farms 3 Qt.
 Yellow Ready to Bloom Fall Mums in Whiskey Barrell, Set of 2

 Mums are a classic fall plant, and this set of two ships in bud form so they won’t bloom before you place them on your doorstep.
 They also come in rustic whiskey barrel planters, so they can be put on display ASAP.

 6. Hang a Green Wreath

-Add some greenery to the porch with this wreath, woven with real touch eucalyptus branches and cosmos.
-The not-too-autumnal color palette means you could hang it up around mid-August and keep it there until Thanksgiving rolls around.
+Add some greenery to your front door with this wreath, woven with eucalyptus, olive and rosemary branches.
+The not-too-autumnal color palette means you can keep it up even after Thanksgiving.

 7. Set Up Some Bales of Hay